The Best Beauty Advent Calendars 2020

 This might be the holy grail of beauty advent calendars.
 When you get to open a luxury beauty product from this sought after brand every day, you'll never want the holiday to arrive.

 After gifting the world with a Friends makeup collaboration, Revolution Beauty has another hit with their 2020 beauty advent calendar.
-Enjoy 25 exclusive makeup products and accessories, including lipstick, lip gloss, eye palettes, brushes and a chic scrunchie.
+Enjoy savings on this set of 25 exclusive makeup products and accessories, including lipstick, lip gloss, eye palettes, brushes and a chic scrunchie.

 Budget-friendly beauty brand NYX stuffed their advent calendar with 24 best-sellers -- think lip scrubs, eyeshadows and finishing powder -- in both mini and full sizes.
 Plus, we can't resist that glam packaging!